Paper Bullets: Reception

-The movie was highly regarded and was the first film distributed by the Producers Releasing Corporation into the Loew's Circuit.
+The movie was highly regarded and was the first film distributed by the Producers Releasing Corporation into Loew's Circuit.
 It launched their careers as film producers.

 Jimmy Fidler wrote that the film "proves a buck's worth of entertainment can be made for a dime – by a guy who knows how."

-Distribution rights later transferred to Eagle Lion who re-released the film as Gangs Inc. The King brothers sued Eagle for breach of contract asking for revenue.
+Distribution rights later transferred to Eagle-Lion Films who re-released the film as Gangs Inc. The King brothers sued Eagle for breach of contract asking for revenue.